willklein/astsareawesome/README.md

 ## Static Analysis, AKA Linting

-Linters are a fantastic way to get started.
-It's all about looking at nodes in a tree, and identifying patterns.
+Linters are a fantastic way to get started working with ASTs.
+It's all about looking at nodes in a tree and identifying patterns.

 ESLint was the first JS linter to make this all about detecting AST patterns with a plugin system.
 Each ESLint rule is its own plugin.
 One of my favorite examples is the nested ternary rule.